AtomsofConfusion/atom-finder-coccinelle/README.md

 ## Prerequisites

 Before installing this tool, you must install Coccinelle.
-Please be aware that Coccinelle is designed to run on Linux and cannot be installed natively on Windows (but be installed on MacOS).
+Please be aware that Coccinelle is designed to run on Linux and cannot be installed natively on Windows (but can be installed on MacOS).

 ### Installing Coccinelle